jeroenvangrondelle/EdgeCase/README.md

 ## Roadmap for 1.0

+- [ ] Connectors, (touch)buttons?
-- Connectors and leds?
+- [ ] Status leds and ambient feedback?
-- External sensor bay?
+- [ ] External sensor bay?

 ## Todo for 0.5

-- Support hex spacers to be inserted in screw holes?
-Or inzetmoeren?
+- [ ] Support melt insrt nuts?
+Or hex spacers to be inserted in screw holes?
-- How to parameterize the SVG's?
+- [ ] How to parameterize the SVG's (better)?
-- Online version of the parametrization
+- [ ] Online version of the parametrization

 ## Version log